boku7/boku7.github.io/_posts/2019-09-18-SLAE32_5-2_msfChmodShadow.md

 sc += "\x63\x2f\x73\x68\x61\x64\x6f\x77\x00\x5b\x68\xb6\x01"
 sc += "\x00\x00\x59\xcd\x80\x6a\x01\x58\xcd\x80"
 ```
++ We will export the shellcode to the python format.
+  -  This will allow us to add the shellcode to our python script for formatting.
++ Once we generate the correct format for our shellcode, we will add it to our `JMP|Call|POP` assembly program.
+  - This will allow us to easily analyze the shellcode with `gdb` and `disasm`.

 ### Formatting the Shellcode for Assembly Compilation
 + We will copy the `sc` python variable generated above, and add it to our python script.
 + Typically `msfvenom` generates the shellcode in the `\x99` we see above.
 + We need the shellcode to be in the `0x99,` format.
   - Assembly requires we use the `0x99,` format for assigning a hex string to memory.

 #### Our Python Script to Format the Hex Code
 ```python
 #!/usr/bin/python